Thea specialises in Clinical Negligence, complex Personal Injury claims, and Inquests.

 Appointments and Memberships

 - Approved Advocacy Trainer for Inner Temple

-- Member of Personal Injuries Bar Association; Action Against Medical Accidents; and the South Eastern Circuit
+- Member of the Personal Injuries Bar Association; the South Eastern Circuit; and AvMA

-Regular contributor to 12 King’s Bench Walk’s Clinical Negligence blog.
+Regular contributor to 12 King’s Bench Walk’s Clinical Negligence and Personal Injury blogs.

 Regular speaker at 12 King’s Bench Walk seminars in Personal Injury and Clinical Negligence.